-It is also a café where you have the opportunity to sit down and enjoy a delicious salad, a warm soup or some home baked goods, as well as coffee, tea and cold drinks.
+The visitor centre also has a café where you have the opportunity to sit down and enjoy a warm soup or some home baked goods, as well as coffee, tea and cold drinks.
 The center also has a great museum shop with unique souvenirs, gifts, toys and books.

-Guided tours of the long houses at 12 (in Norwegian), 13 (in English) and 14 o’clock (in Norwegian).
+Guided tours of the long houses at 12 (in Norwegian), 13 (in English) and 14 o’clock (in Norwegian, only on Sundays).
 We have a variety of activities during the opening hours.

 Adults 100 nok